-Developing APIs in ABAP — just REST, not OData.
+Developing Plain RESTful APIs in ABAP — An Alternative to OData

 If you want to develop a simple RESTful API in ABAP, you might find a bit complicated dealing with OData limitations and NetWeaver Gateway configuration.